Anne Frank’s secret ‘dirty jokes’ discovered

 - What do we know?

-- The discovered passages are not the only references to sexual themes in her dairy.
-At several points she writes openly about her periods as well as conversations with others about sex and sexuality.
+- The discovered passages are not the only references to sexual themes in her diary.
+At several points she writes openly about her periods, as well as conversations with others about sex and sexuality.
+The book’s first publisher advised Otto Frank to cut many of these sections so as not to offend conservative readers.
+These passages were restored in subsequent editions.

 - What do we not know?